10 Things You Can´t Miss at the Tower of London

 This exhibition makes your hair stand on end, so if you visit the Tower of London with children or if you are a sensitive person, it is best to avoid it to avoid having nightmares.

-The Tower of London's most famous inhabitants are its beautiful black crows.
-Did you know that a legend has been circulating since the time of King Charles II that states that if these crows were to disappear from the Tower of London, it would collapse and with it the whole kingdom?
+The most famous inhabitants of the Tower of London are its beautiful black crows.
+Did you know that there is a legend circulating since the time of King Charles II that states that if these crows were to disappear from the Tower of London, it would collapse and with it the whole kingdom?

-10. The Beast House of the Tower of London
+10. Tower of London Menagerie

 The function of the menagerie was not only to entertain the royal family and their guests by watching exotic animals (there was even a polar bear!) but also to guard the Tower of London itself.
 That is why the animals were placed in strategic locations near the middle tower and the moat.